cysouw/diathesis/text/c13_zumInfinitive.md

 - ^* (Es ist bekannt, dass) der RB-Fan zum Klatschen immer neigt.
 :::

-However, in contrast to a *Präpositions­In­fi­ni­tiv*, modification of the infinitive is possible.
+However, in contrast to a *Präpositions­in­fi­ni­tiv*, modification of the infinitive is possible.
 This is illustrated here with genitives in prepositional constructions with *bringen zu* [@next a] and *abhalten von* [@next b].
 These genitives are actually retained arguments of the verbs in the infinitive.
 For example in [@next b], the phrase *vom Besuchen des Spiels* is derived from the clause *sie besuchen das Spiel*, in which *Spiel* 'game' is the object of *besuchen* 'to visit'.
 Adjectival modification is illustrated with governed prepositions of the verbs *profitieren von* [@next c] and *einladen zu* [@next d].

 ::: ex
 - Die Stadt […] versucht, ihn auf anderen Wegen [zum Aufgeben des Hofs] zu bringen.^[~~DWDS~~: Die Zeit, 25.10.2017 (online).]